strapi/strapi/docs/v3.x/concepts/models.md

 ### Validations

 You can apply basic validations to the attributes.
-The following supported validations are _only supported by MongoDB_ connection.
+The following supported validations are _only supported by MongoDB_ database connections.
 If you're using SQL databases, you should use the native SQL constraints to apply them.

 - `required` (boolean) — If true, adds a required validator for this property.